 The SOPHIA of today is a reconstruction of the organization that was founded on November 15, 1983.
 SOPHIA is a nonprofit organization incorporated in the state of Connecticut.
 In its early days there were a number of different but related aims and values that motivated the group.
 One factor had to do with frustrations with the ways in which philosophy was practiced in institutions of higher education in America.
 The other motive concerned the need for philosophy to attend to matters important for people’s lives.
 The first motive was inwardly focused on academia.
 The other had more to do with the public value of philosophy and the need both for scholars to share that value with people beyond colleagues in philosophy departments or higher education in general, and for the issues and voices in public life to inform and inspire scholarship.

 From the earliest days, a few philosophers were key inspirations for the group.
 Among them was the late John Smith of Yale University (Obituary in the New York Times).
-Smith enlisted the help of Jack Loughney, who served as Executive Secretary of the association for decades.
+Smith enlisted the help of Jack Loughney, who served as the society’s second Executive Director and later as treasurer and trustee for decades.
 Loughney kept the society together through many changes that arose as a result of the two distinct aims for its founding.
 Bruce Wilshire of Rutgers University was also a motivating force in the group, especially for the cause of advancing pluralism and open-mindedness in the American Philosophical Association.

 In the period leading up to SOPHIA’s founding, philosophical meetings were not typically discussions.
 Instead, they revolved around narrowly focused and highly abstract paper presentations.
 Audience members were generally aggressive in their responses, aiming to undercut the presenter’s argument.
 Today, philosophical meetings are often vastly more constructive and welcoming than they had been.
 At the time, it was a radical idea to get a group of philosophers together without a keynote speaker, without paper presentations, nor a particular road-map of where the conversation was to go.
-Smith, Loughney, Wilshire, and Professor John Lachs of Vanderbilt University were among the leaders of a movement concerned about the distance philosophy had traveled away from accessible and inviting conversation about values and the intellectual challenges that matter to the public.
+Smith, Loughney, Wilshire, along with Professors John Lachs of Vanderbilt University and John McDermott of Texas A&M University, and many others involved in the “pluralist movement,” were among the leaders of a coalition concerned about the distance philosophy had traveled away from accessible and inviting conversation about values and the intellectual challenges that matter to the public.

 In defiance of then-narrowminded analytic philosophers, SOPHIA’s first meeting was held at Harvard University.
 Lachs, today the Chairmain of SOPHIA’s Board Trustees, explains that “The success of [SOPHIA’s conversational] approach surprised us and enriched our philosophical work.”
 Members of the group believed in the potential for philosophy to be relevant again, to be inviting and open-minded, even open-ended.
 This shift in tone and approach was vital to the future of the organization.

 In 1987, Richard Bernstein published a piece in The New York Times about tensions in the profession of philosophy, called “Philosophical Rift: A Tale of two Approaches.”
 Charles Sherover of Hunter College (CUNY) was among the “pluralists” described in the piece, who advocated for the profession of philosophy to take a wider look at different kinds of philosophical outlooks.
 Bernstein notes that Sherover and Yale professor John Smith labeled those opposed to pluralism “SMAG,” the single-minded analytical group.
 These were people who would say that Smith and Sherover were interested in intellectual history, not in “doing philosophy.”
-The pluralists felt marginalized in the American Philosophical Association (APA), the major professional group for philosophers in the country, which was a forum for job interviews, and thus an important space.
+The pluralists felt marginalized in the American Philosophical Association (APA), even though they suspected that they represented a majority of the association’s 8,000+ members at the time.
+The APA was and remains the major professional group for philosophers in the country, having served as a forum for job interviews and a provider of three annual programs, each with dozens of symposia sponsored by many satellite societies, and thus an important space.

-It is worth nothing that SOPHIA recognizes and welcomes many open-minded and publicly relevant SOPHIA-friendly philosophers who think of themselves as part of the “analytic” tradition.
-Much has changed since the 1980’s in that regard, but such changes are what early members of SOPHIA were calling for in the profession.
+It is worth nothing that SOPHIA has long recognized and welcomed many open-minded and publicly relevant SOPHIA-friendly philosophers, including those who think of themselves as part of the “analytic” tradition.
+Much has changed since the 1980’s in that regard, yet such changes are what early members of SOPHIA were calling for in the profession.

 Concerned with the profession of philosophy, early leaders of SOPHIA worked to steer the APA towards more philosophical inclusiveness.
 There are far more women in philosophy today, for example, though there are still a number of groups very poorly represented in professional philosophy.
+From its earliest days, SOPHIA included women among its leaders, beginning with Sandra Rosenthal, Beth Singer, Thelma Lavine, Mary Clark, Evelyn Shirk, and later Nancy Simco, Jackie Kegley, and others.
 While changes to the profession are still needed, the people who fought for greater pluralism saw a number of movements for positive change in the APA.

 In 1988, The Chronicle of Higher Education featured a piece on SOPHIA that demonstrates clearly the two threads motivating the group.
 The article, “With Whimsical Proposals and Serious Discussions, Philosophers Seek Ways to Reach a Wider Audience,” highlights a period when SOPHIA organized a number of conferences, bringing philosophers together to talk about the future of the profession.
 Some voices advocated for reaching out beyond the academy as a key value to advance, while others cared primarily about pluralism, and little about bringing philosophy out of the ivory tower.

-As a result of tension between different aspects of the motivations for SOPHIA, the organization’s mission and charter needed refocusing.
+As a result of tension between different aspects of the motivations for SOPHIA, and the retirement of many of SOPHIA’s early leaders, the organization’s mission and charter needed refocusing.
 After many years, the leadership invited new and younger members and officers in 2008 with the intention of focusing on the value of engaging the public philosophically about matters of importance for everyday life.
 From 2008 to 2015, SOPHIA put on over a dozen local symposia and practical or socially-relevant professional panels, including:

 - “The Nature and Challenges of Community,” The University of Mississippi, Oxford, MS, 2015